moorelabvanderbilt/moorelabwiki/co-2-system.md

 ### Tank side
 ![tank side plumbing](/uploads/co-2-system/co-2-system-00012-a.jpeg "tank side plumbing")

+This is the plumbing setup that comes off the tank regulator.
+It is the same for both tanks.

 * The **tank regulator** fitting is 1/4-inch MNPT (male National Pipe Thread).
 * The [**coupling**](https://www.grainger.com/product/GRAINGER-APPROVED-Brass-Coupling-46M499) is 1/4-inch FNPT (female National Pipe Thread) on both sides.
 * The [**adapter**](https://www.grainger.com/product/SMC-1-4-Brass-Male-Adapter-36X027) is 1/4-inch MNPT on the metal side, and on the tubing side it accepts 1/4-inch OD (outer diameter) tubing.